charlesknapp/MyGoalsApp/readme.md

 ## Usage

-Rename the .envexample to .env and add your MONGO_URI
+Add a .ENV file with the appropriate server information to run.

 ### Install dependencies